drbfraser/CRADLE-Android/ONBOARDING.md

 ### On an Emulator

-1. In Android Studio, create or select a virtual device (choose one **with Play Store** for best compatibility)
+1. In Android Studio, create or select a virtual device (choose one **with Play Store** for best compatibility).
+Helpful Link: [Create and manage virtual devices](https://developer.android.com/studio/run/managing-avds)
 2. Start the emulator and click the green **Run** button
 3. After the app launches, tap the **gear icon** (top right of login screen)
 4. Enter connection settings: